QuantumScrewdriver/survey-builder/docs/source/glossary.rst

   :sorted:

   study
-    a fully configured experiment for a participant that consists of FIXME
+    a fully configured experiment for a participant that consists of qualtrics surveys and an experiment on this platform including a specific cohort of subjects

   instance
     a deployment of the statistical perceptions platform consisting contained in